MathiasV-immalle/SAP_DEV_EINDWERK_FIORI/README.md

 ## Functions
 ### Create

-When the "create"-button is pressed, a new record will be initialised in the database.
+When the "create"-button is pressed, a new record will be initialised in the product database.
-A custom ProductId will be generated.
+A custom product id will also be generated.
-The app will automatically redirect to the object, which allows the user to complete the object.
+The app will automatically redirect to the newly created product id, which allows the user to complete the product object.
-The user can save all added data by executing the update functionality ( = clicking save ).
+The user can save all added data by clicking a save button which uses the update functionality.

 ### Update